SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/ups/index.md

 The following integration types are available for this integration:

-* **Label**: This integration is In-house, which means that the label is generated within the SAPIENT system without calling the carrier API.
+* **Label integration**: This integration is In-house, which means that the label is generated within the SAPIENT system without calling the carrier API.
-* **Tracking**: Enables the tracking data to be sent via the Tracking API.
+* **Tracking integration**: Enables the tracking data to be sent via the Tracking API.

 In this section, learn how to: